-Spreadsheets are impressive tools for managing your finances.
+Spreadsheets are the most flexible tool for managing your financial life.

-However, no one wants to spend time manually entering their bank transactions into a spreadsheet.
+However, no one wants to spend time manually entering bank transactions into a spreadsheet.

 What is a CSV File?